-Boiler selection is critical, and it is important to know that conventional boilers work in a much hotter range, losing efficiency, and requiring protective measures to prevent damage to themselves or the floor.
+Boiler selection is critical.
+And it is important to know that conventional boilers work in a much hotter range, losing efficiency, and requiring protective measures to prevent damage to themselves or the floor.
 Modern boilers on the other hand, are specifically engineered to operate at these lower water temperatures, increasing your energy savings and comfort.

-The heat required by most residential radiant floor heating systems can vary greatly, boilers are the best choice for matching the heat output to the load.
+The heat required by most residential radiant floor heating systems can vary greatly.
+Boilers are the best choice for matching the heat output to the load.

 2. Boiler components

-The boiler and floor loops will have many small very important components installed with them.
+The boiler and floor loops will have many small important components installed with them.
 These include but are not limited to:

 3. The tubing